Red Hat Solution for Network Functions Virtualization

 QoS refers to the resource control systems that guarantees certain network requirements such as, bandwidth, latency, reliability in order to satisfy a Service Level Agreement (SLA) between an application provider and end users.
 Network devices such as switches and routers can mark traffic so that it is handled with a higher priority to fulfill the QoS conditions agreed under the SLA.
 In other cases, certain network traffic such as Voice over IP (VoIP) and video streaming needs to be transmitted with minimal bandwidth constraints.
 On a system without network QoS management, all traffic will be transmitted in a “best-effort” manner making it impossible to guarantee service delivery to customers.

-Starting with Red Hat OpenStack Platform 8, egress bandwidth limit rules are supported, so that virtual machines can be rate-limited.
+In Red Hat OpenStack Platform 9, egress bandwidth limit rules are supported, so that virtual machines can be rate-limited.
 For more information, see Configure Quality-of-Service (QoS).

 OpenDaylight delivers a common open source framework and platform for Software-Defined Networking (SDN) across the industry for customers, partners and developers.
 SDN enables users to program network layers, separating the data plane from the control plane while NFV allows for agile placement of networking services when and where they are needed.
 By enabling this level of programmability, SDN and NFV can enable users to optimize their network resources, increase network agility, service innovation, accelerate service time-to-market, extract business intelligence and ultimately enable dynamic, service-driven virtual networks.

-OpenDaylight is supported as Technical Preview starting in the Red Hat OpenStack Platform 8 release.
+OpenDaylight is supported as Technical Preview in the Red Hat OpenStack Platform 9 release.
 Red Hat’s OpenDaylight distribution is OpenStack-centric, and only ships the required interfaces to OpenStack Networking and to Open vSwitch (via OVSDB NetVirt).

 2.3.1.
 Volume Migration